 When comparing Mozilla Thunderbird vs ProtonMail, the Slant community recommends Mozilla Thunderbird for most people.
-In the question“What is the best desktop Email client for Windows 10?”
-Mozilla Thunderbird is ranked 1st while ProtonMail is ranked 9th.
+In the question“What are the best e-mail clients for Windows?”
+Mozilla Thunderbird is ranked 1st while ProtonMail is ranked 16th.

 Ranked in these QuestionsQuestion Ranking